-Emily Kuhn is a Principal in RCG’s New York Office.
+Emily Kuhn is a Associate Director in RCG’s New York Office.
 She brings a unique perspective into technical consulting blending strategic and policy experience with technical expertise.
 Leveraging her knowledge of markets, regulation, cost analysis and site characterization she assists clients as they enter and navigate the United States and global onshore and offshore wind markets.

 Ms Kuhn has significant experience working in the United States energy industry, most recently serving as a strategy analyst at the largest state-owned utility in the United States.
 She is experienced in corporate strategy design, site characterization, development portfolio valuation as well as permitting and renewable energy policy.
 Ms Kuhn has extensive experience in energy policy and market analysis at both the federal and state levels.